REDCHILLI News & Events

 Wednesday 13th December 2017

 We have some exciting News for 2018.

 Here at REDCHILLI, it's all about you.
 This is why every REDCHILLI is custom built for you.
 From 2018, (along with our standard range) we will be offering a full custom colour paint service for a modest additional cost.

 So, whether you want blue, pink, green, yellow, the choice is yours.
 If you have something specific in mind, then we will work with you to bring your idea to life making your REDCHILLI 100% unique to you - because it's all about you.

 Monday 9th October 2017

 This year I've been lucky enough to ride Redchilli's FR2, the 'all rounder' frame.
 I say this because this frame genuinely can handle all terrain as well as converting to a TT bike if necessary.
 You name the conditions and the FR2 will be up to the task.
 The unique design of the frame is a big factor in why its so versatile.
 For a start its made from high end carbon making it stiff and responsive.
-This makes it the perfect racing machine to be able to tackle the Belgium cobbles or react to undulating courses that require constant changes in pace.
+This makes it the perfect race machine to tackle the Belgian cobbles or react to undulating courses that require constant changes in pace.
 It also feels super comfortable to ride.
 Bumps and lumps on the road seem invisible!